MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/action-not-available.md

 ---
 title: Action not available
-description: Provides a solution to an error that occurs when you select a solution in Dynamics 365 and then select the Apply Solution Upgrade button. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Provides a solution to action not available error when you select a solution in Dynamics 365 and then select the Apply Solution Upgrade button. ms.reviewer: ms.topic: troubleshooting ms.date: